megametres/recettes-total/README.md

 The front-end is with angular

 This repo is only used for regroup, deployment and management of all part of the application.

+Dont forget to rename the .env.example to .env and to set your variables there